-One thing I’m dreading about my backpacking trip is going on my periods.
-The thought of traveling on a bus or train while on my periods or looking for the brand I’m used to buying in a foreign country is something I’m not looking forward too.
-To minimize the challenges associated with going on my periods, I decided to start using menstrual cup.
+One thing I use to dreaded a lot when it came to travelling was going on my period.
+The thought of travelling on a flight, bus or train while on my periods or looking for the menstrual brand I’m used to buying at home in a foreign country was something I didn't look forward to.
+To minimize the challenges associated with going on my period, I switch from normal tempons to using menstrual cup.

 Menstrual cups are small, flexible cups that you insert into your vagina during menstruation.
-Unlike tampons and pads, cups collect your menstrual blood, rather than absorbing it.
-So I opted to wear a menstrual cup over a tampon or pad and this are some of the benefits I’ve been seeing.
+Unlike tampons and pads, this cup collects your menstrual blood rather than absorbing it.
+The decision to wear a menstrual cup over a tampon or pad has been very beneficial.

 If you’re a tampon lover like I was, this info might make you reconsider.
 “Unlike tampons, menstrual cups keep all your other healthy vaginal fluids right where they should be: in your vagina.
-On the other hand tampons absorb anything they can get their cotton-y fibres.
+On the other hand tampons absorb anything they can get into their cotton fibers.
 This includes healthy bacteria, hydration and lubrication.”
-While that might not sound so bad, a research I read said, “Tampons also cause friction in the vagina, especially when they are too absorbent for the amount of blood flow.
+While this might not sound so bad, a research article I read said, “Tampons also cause friction in the vagina, especially when they are too absorbent for the amount of blood flow.
 This can cause little tears in the delicate vaginal wall.
 Menstrual cups have almost no history of causing toxic shock syndrome (TSS), a rare, but dangerous, build-up of certain bacteria in the vagina mainly associated with high-absorbency tampons.”

 3. It’s definitely cheaper and more eco-friendly.

 Think about how many tampons you use per period, then calculate how much you spend a year on tampons.
 Switching to a single cup could save you money and cut down on waste.